-Particularly if you are on a long flight, perhaps overnight, then being able to bring your electric toothbrush on a plane in your hand luggage is a must so that you can clean your teeth during the flight to help freshen up (and be kind to adjacent passengers).
+Particularly if you are on a long flight, perhaps overnight, then being able to bring your electric toothbrush on a plane in your hand luggage is a must so that you can clean your teeth during the flight to help freshen up your oral hygiene (and be kind to adjacent passengers).

 If you are going on a short break and only taking hand luggage with you then it is obviously important to be able to clean your teeth while you are away.